POOJAPATELIITK/CREDIT-RISK-MODELING-AND-PREDICTIVE-ANALYSIS/README.md

-**Project Overview**
+## **Project Overview**

 This project focuses on classifying customer loan eligibility by analyzing the credit strategy of a masked dataset of 51,336 customers with 79 features.
 The goal is to identify high-risk and low-risk customers, ensuring better decision-making in lending strategies.

+**Table of Contents**

+1. Dataset & Objective

+2. Key Techniques & Workflow

+3. Modelling Approaches

+4. Results

+**Dataset & Objective**

+* Objective: Predict which customers are eligible for loans.

+* Data: Masked dataset containing 51,336 entries, each with 79 features including demographic, financial, and behavioral metrics.

-**Key Highlights**
+**Key Techniques & Workflow**

-Feature Engineering (FE) and preprocessing to prepare the dataset.

-**Statistical analysis & Hypothesis Testing:**

-Chi-Square Test,
-ANOVA,
+* Feature Engineering: Created new variables and refined existing ones.

+Hypothesis Testing:

+* Chi-Square tests for categorical relevance

+* ANOVA to compare means across groups

-Sequential VIF (Variance Inflation Factor).
+* Sequential VIF to detect multicollinearity

-Data balancing:
-SMOTE applied to handle class imbalance,
-Distribution comparison using the Kolmogorov–Smirnov test.

-**Modeling Approaches:**
+* Class Imbalance Handling: Applied SMOTE to balance classes.

+* Distribution Analysis: Used Kolmogorov–Smirnov test to compare feature distributions.

+**Modelling Approaches**

-Logistic Regression (One-vs-Rest),
+* Baseline: Logistic Regression (One-vs-Rest).

-Random Forest,
+* Ensembles: Random Forest, XGBoost.
-XGBoost (with Optuna hyperparameter tuning),

-Performance Achieved:

-Best accuracy of 80% using XGBoost.

-**Tech Stack**

-Python,
-Pandas, NumPy,
-Scikit-learn,
-XGBoost,
-Optuna (Hyperparameter Optimization),
-Imbalanced-learn (SMOTE),
-Matplotlib, Seaborn (Visualization),
+* Optimization: Applied Optuna for hyperparameter tuning, boosting model performance.

 **Results**